 Ensure that parents have an understanding of the responsibilities placed on the school and staff for safeguarding children.

-Where reasonably possible schools and colleges should hold more than one emergency contact number for their pupils and students.
+Where reasonably possible Nobel will hold more than one emergency contact number for their pupils and students.

 11. ALLEGATIONS INVOLVING SCHOOL STAFF/VOLUNTEERS

 An allegation is any information which indicates that a member of staff/volunteer may have: